Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 “Marie!” he exclaimed.

 She got up, feeling breathless, and walked towards him.
 He rushed towards her and grabbed her into an embrace.
 He held her like he used to, with her face pressed next to his heart, his chin on top of her crown.
 He stroked her hair and repeatedly kissed her forehead.
 She felt perfectly content with his arms around her.
 There was no where in the world she would rather be.
+And it frightened her.

-When eventually he let go, they sat down on opposite sides of the table.
+They sat down on opposite sides of the table.

 "And who is this?"
 Pat asked Marie.